dhenwood/Macro-for-sending-MSFT-Teams-Message/README.md

 * Set a strong password manually (don't auto-generate — you need to keep it)

 **Assign a Teams-capable license**

 The account needs an actual Teams license — being a "user" isn't enough; Teams provisioning happens on first sign-in to a licensed account.
 Any of these SKUs works:
 * Microsoft 365 Business Basic / Standard / Premium
 * Microsoft 365 E3 / E5
 * Office 365 E1 / E3 / E5
 * Or the standalone Microsoft Teams Essentials / Teams Enterprise SKU

-Assign via Users → [the account] → Licenses → Assignments.
+Assign the license via Users → [the account] → Licenses → Assignments.
 From the overview tab for the new user, copy the "Object ID" value to notepad.

 **Sign in to Teams once, interactively**

 This is the step people skip and then wonder why messages fail.
 Open teams.microsoft.com in a private browser, sign in as the service account, accept any first-run prompts.
 This provisions the user's chat service backend.
 Until this happens, POST /chats will throw weird "user not found in Teams" errors.

 **Lock the account down**

 Since you're keeping a password (or a long-lived refresh token) for an account with real privileges, compensate:
 * Disable interactive sign-in from anywhere except where your service runs (Conditional Access named locations)
 * No admin roles
 * Rotate the password on a schedule

 **Register the app**

 In Entra → App registrations → New registration:
 * Name: e.g. teams-bot-graph-client
 * Supported account types: single tenant